ahmedhamdi96/ML4T/README.md

 *GUC 2018 Bachelor Thesis Project*

 Stock market prediction is an interesting realm to test the capabilities of machine learning on.
-The nature of the stock market is volatile, complicated, and very sensitive to external information, which makes it difficult to predict.
+The nature of the stock market is volatile, sophisticated, and very sensitive to external information, which makes it difficult to predict.
 Different machine learning models are developed to forecast future stock prices.
-Technical indicators are computed using historical stock prices to provide the machine learning model with a daily time series of a stock prices indications to learn and develop its prediction engine based on.
-The models used are: Linear Regressor, kNN Regressor, FFNN, and RNN LSTM.
+Using historical stock market data, technical indicators are computed and used along with a stock’s price as features associated with a target output, which is the future stock price.
+This provides a dataset that the machine learning models use to train upon, and thus the models become capable of predicting future prices.
+The models used are: linear regressor, kNN regressor, Feedforward Neural Network (FFNN), and Long Short Term Memory (LSTM) Recurrent Neural Network (RNN).
 The prediction models are compared and evaluated using different metrics.
-Several case studies are performed to evaluate the performance of the prediction model.
-From the case studies, few results are obtained:
+Several case studies are performed to evaluate the performance of the machine learning models.
+From the case studies, few insights have been made:

-1. Technical indicators can be used to teach a machine learning model about the nature of a certain stock in the stock market, the model can then be used to predict future prices.
+1. The LSTM RNN outperformed all the other models.
-2. The model is capable of predicting the price and the fluctuations in price caused by the stock market movement.
+2. The LSTM RNN model is capable of accurately predicting the next-day price unless a major external event impacts the stock price suddenly.
-3. The model naturally lags on picking up on external events that impact the stock price suddenly.
+3. The LSTM RNN model naturally lags on picking up on external events that impact the stock price suddenly.
-4. The LSTM RNN outperformed all the other models.

-The research mainly aims to exploit the capabilities of machine learning in the field of stock trading.
-It also aims to propose backed-up hypothesis and analysis on the capabilities of machine learning in the domain of stock price prediction.

-The research questions for the bachelor thesis are:

-* *Can machine learning be used to predict future stock prices?*

-Is it possible to design a machine learning model that is trained  on historical prices of a certain stock, and to be able to query the model for future prices?
-How reliable will the model be?
-What are the model's constraints, guarantees, and weaknesses?
-* *How does the performance of different machine learning algorithms vary?*

-Which machine learning algorithm does the best job, and how do the different algorithms compare with each other?
-A grading criteria should be designed to compare and assess the algorithms.

 ## Algorithms Evaluation
 *Development Phase*